AnandhiRuckmoni/ai-coding-agent/readme.md

 - Only the files identified by the planner are modified.
 - The current implementation does not automatically execute tests after modifying the code.

+## Limitations

+- The agent is designed for Node.js/Express repositories that follow common project conventions.
+- Repository exploration is based on file names and directory structure rather than deep semantic analysis.
+- The agent assumes the generated code is correct and does not automatically execute or validate tests.

 ## Requirements

 - Python 3.10 or later